redhat-developer/gitops-operator/README.md

 ![a relative link](docs/assets/operatorhub-listing.png)

 3. Install the operator using the defaults in the wizard, and wait for it to show up in the list of "Installed Operators".
-I it doesn't go check on it's status in the "Installed Operators" in the `openshift-operators` namespace.
+If it doesn't install properly, you can check on its status in the "Installed Operators" tab in the `openshift-operators` namespace.

 ![a relative link](docs/assets/installed-operator.png)

 4. To validate if the installation was successful, look for the route named `cluster` in the `openshift-gitops` namespace.
-Note, the namespace doesn't have to exist in advance, the operator creates it for you.
+Note: the namespace doesn't have to exist in advance, the operator creates it for you.

-That's it, your API `route` should be created for you.
+That's it!
+Your API `route` should be created for you.
 You don't need to expliclty create any operand/CR.

-## Contribute
+## Contributing

 1. Clone the repository.